Paroxysmisch/genome-assembly/dissertation/main.typ

 @symgatedge's failure to thoroughly outperform its @gatedge counterpart was surprising, and so future work could perform a more detailed investigation into the importance of the symmetry mechanism for layout.
 One way this could be performed is by augmenting the aforementioned expressive @gnn:pl with the symmetry mechanism, removing ambiguity around whether expressivity is acting as a bottleneck.

 Mamba showed positive results for extracting useful features from raw nucleotide data, however, this project used aggressive graph subsampling due to compute and memory limitations.
 Scaling-up this technique with more compute, and also using Transformer @transformer-paper as an alternative sequence-to-sequence model (as heavily-optimized versions become available), is yet another direction.

+Lastly, building on the promising results from the end-to-end neural genome assembly experiments, future work could assess the method's tolerance and robustness to sequencing errors in the reads.
+Moreover, the Transformer-based implementation may be augmented with tokenization schemes such as DNABERT(2) @dnabert @dnabert-2, and entropy-based tokenization schemes such as the Byte Latent Transformer @byte-latent-transformer.
+Additionally, ultra-long reads can be provided as an additional input to resolve ambiguities in particularly complex genomic regions, such as those exhibiting tandem repeats.

 // Exploring SymGAT's failure